semaphoreui/semaphore-docs/user-guide/task-templates.md

 You can use cron to periodically check for new commits in the repository and trigger a task upon their arrival.

 For example you have source code of the app in repo `Fastlix`.
-You can add it to Repositories and trigger task for new commits.
+You can add it to Repositories and trigger the Build task for new commits.

 ![](../.gitbook/assets/template\_schedule\_commit.png)